acbsp/bonafide.guru/en/contents.rst

 This *ritvik-system*, which Narayana Maharaja discusses here, came into operation in 1975. |SP| used His representatives, accredited devotees, for chanting on the malas and undertaking the ceremonies of initiations both first and second, on His name.
+Later |SP|
-Later Shrila Prabhupada named these representatives as "*ritviks*" and fixed their functions in order from July 9 1977.
+named these representatives as "*ritviks*" and fixed their functions in order from July 9 1977.
 For some reason that time Narayana Maharaja never declared to |SP| that this "farfetched concept of